Mount Adams (Washington): Name

 There are several names for the mountain in the various Indigenous languages in its vicinity.
 In the Sahaptin language to the east, it is called Pátu.
 The word pátu can refer to any snow-covered mountain, but the "main" pátu is Mount Adams.
 This name has been anglicized variously as Paton, Pahto, Pahtoo, Pahtoe, and Pat-to.
 It is also nicknamed X̱wayamá in the Yakama dialect of Sahaptin.
 This name means "golden eagle" and references the shape of a golden eagle appearing in the snowcap.

 In the Cowlitz language to the northwest, it is called cʼilíləɬ.
 Additionally, there is the name patúʔ, which is loaned from the Sahaptin name.

 To the south is the Upper Chinook language.
 An early-20th century mountaineer, William Denison Lyman recorded a Wasco-dialect name for the mountain, "Kakon," which he stated can refer to any high mountain.

 One Oregon history magazine stated that the Native American name for the mountain was "Klick-i-lat" Lyman sometimes called it "Klickitat" in his writings.
-The name "Klickitat" originally referred to a permanent village oppposite what is today Lyle, Washington.
+The name "Klickitat" originally referred to a permanent village opposite what is today Lyle, Washington.
 This spot is called tɬ'áqatat in Lower Chinook, Łátax̲at in Sahaptin (borrowed from Lower Chinook), and iɬġádatukš in Upper Chinook, the language of the Wasco people there.
 The Klickitat people who bear the name call themselves X̱wáɬx̲waypam and had villages on the Lewis, White Salmon, and Klickitat rivers.

 Its English name, Adams, is named after John Adams, the second president of the United States.
 In the 1830s, Hall J. Kelley led a campaign to rename the Cascade Range as the President's Range and rename each major Cascade mountain after a former President of the United States.
 Mount Adams was not known to Kelley and was thus not in his plan.
 Mount Hood was instead designated by Kelley to be renamed after John Adams and St. Helens was to be renamed after George Washington.
 In a mistake or deliberate change by mapmaker and proponent of the Kelley plan, Thomas J. Farnham, the names for Hood and St. Helens were interchanged.
 And, likely because of the confusion about which mountain was St. Helens, he placed the "Mount Adams" name north of Mount Hood and about 40 mi east of Mount St. Helens.
 Although unknown to Kelley, there was in fact a large mountain there to receive the name.
 Since the mountain had no official name at the time, Kelley's name stuck, although the rest of his plan failed.
 The name was not official until 1853, when the Pacific Railroad Surveys, under the direction of Washington Territory governor Isaac I. Stevens, determined its location, described the surrounding countryside, and placed the name on the map.